Indo-Tibetan Border Police

-The Indo-Tibetan Border Police (ITBP) is a central armed police force in India, under the Ministry of Home Affairs.
+The Indo-Tibetan Border Police (ITBP) is a central armed police force in India, under the Ministry of Home Affairs, Government of India.
 It is responsible for guarding India's border with Tibet Autonomous Region of China.
 It was formed in the aftermath of the Sino-Indian War of 1962.

 History

-The force was raised in first week of 1962 war with a strength of 4 battalions for collecting intelligence, fighting conventional and guerrilla warfare and improving Indian communication systems along the Chinese border.
-It was raised under the CRPF Act.
-They took part in the 1965 Indo Pakistani War as well as the Indo Pakistani war of 1971.
+The Indo-Tibetan Border Police (ITBP) was established 24 October 1962, following the Sino-Indian War.
+It was raised under the CRPF Act primarily to create a resistance force from among the civilian population against foreign encroachments and infiltration.
+It had a strength of 4 battalions and was deployed in Himachal Pradesh and the areas of present-day Uttarakhand.
+It collected intelligence and worked on improving Indian communication systems along the Chinese border.
+ITBP is said to have taken part in 1965 Indo Pakistani War as well as the Indo Pakistani war of 1971.

+In 1975, the charter of ITBP was changed and it was made responsible for the management of India's northern borders to guard against illegal movements across borders and the exploitation of borders by criminals.
 In 1978 the force was reorganized with 9 service battalions, 4 specialist battalions and 2 training centres.
-The raising officer of the ITBP was Lt Col. Nasib Singh of the Indian Army who was also the raising officer of the 4th Battalion, 9 Gurkha Regiment, Indian Army.
+The raising officer of the ITBP was Lt Col. Nasib Singh of the Indian Army.

-It provided security services for the 1982 Asian Games as well as 7th Summit of the Non-Aligned Movement and the 1983 Commonwealth Heads of Government Meeting.
+ITBP provided security services for the 1982 Asian Games as well as 7th Summit of the Non-Aligned Movement and the 1983 Commonwealth Heads of Government Meeting.
 In 1987, 6 more battalions of ITBP were raised to stop bank robberies in the state of Punjab, in the final stages of the insurgency in Punjab.

-In 1992, the ITBP was authorized under the new ITBP act, while it had previously been authorized under the CRPF Act.
+From 1989 to 2004, the ITBP also had a minor presence in Jammu and Kashmir to combat the insurgency in Kashmir.

+In 1992, an ITBP Act was passed by the Parliament, making ITBP responsible for guarding the entire Indo-Tibetan border, 3,488 kilometres long from the Karakoram Pass in Ladakh to Jarep La in Arunachal Pradesh.
 The rules of the ITBP act were framed in 1994.

-From 1989 to 2004, the ITBP also had a minor presence in Jammu and Kashmir to combat the insurgency in Kashmir.

-In 2004 the ITBP took over border patrol responsibilities for the entire 3,488 km long border, replacing the Assam Rifles in Sikkim and Arunachal Pradesh.The ITBP previously worked in cooperation with the Assam Rifles for patrolling the border.
+In 2004, ITBP replace the Assam Rifles in Sikkim and Arunachal Pradesh.
+It previously worked in cooperation with the Assam Rifles for patrolling the border.
 This decision was made on the basis of recommendations made by a committee set up in the aftermath of the 1999 Kargil War under the principle of "One Border, One Force".